wavefrontHQ/docs/pages/doc/query_language_query_builder.md

 permalink: query_language_query_builder.html
 summary: Learn how to get started with creating Wavefront Query Language expressions using Query Builder.
 ---
 The Wavefront Query Builder makes Wavefront even more accessible to all users in your organization.
 The Query Builder is a layer on top of, not a replacement for, Wavefront Query Language.
-Almost all of the full power of the Wavefront Query Language is maintained for expert users though a few of the more advanced functions are only available in the full Wavefront Query Language (i.e non-Query Builder developed queries).
+Almost all of the full power of the Wavefront Query Language is maintained for expert users though a few of the more advanced functions are only available in the full Wavefront Query Language.
 These include functions such as aliasMetrics(), if(), retainSeries(), etc. For further information on these functions, see [Wavefront Query Language Quick Reference](query_language_reference).
-If you subsequently manually edit a query built by the Query Builder, that query can no longer be edited using the Query Builder.
+Once you manually edit a query built by the Query Builder, that query can no longer be edited using the Query Builder.

 This topic describes how to enable and use the Query Builder.
 For a video overview, see